jlinoff/pam/README.md

 you have loaded your record data, someone can sit down and see the records because they are impersonating you _after you have logged in_.

-The best way to mitigate this attach is to always lock your screen when you leave the computer unattended.
+The best way to mitigate this attack is to always lock your screen when you leave the computer unattended.

 ### Website Spoofing